-The High Cardinal himself is most likely found in this room - a skeletal figure in rich but tattered green robes wearing a flat green cap.
+The High Cardinal himself is most likely found in this room- a skeletal figure in rich but tattered green robes wearing a flat green cap.
 It has a gold key around its neck.

 It is attended by four rotted corpses dressed in black.

-This cardinal is a crypt fiend, and is the most powerful and intelligent of the undead found in this part of the temple.
-It will not automatically attack the player characters unless it sees them despoiling the temple or the religion in some way.
+This Cardinal is a Crypt Fiend, and is the most powerful and intelligent of the undead found in this part of the temple.
+It will not immediately attack the player characters unless it sees them despoiling the temple or stealing the the temple's treasures.
+Like the other sentient beings in the temple, the Cardinal, above all else, is bored.